 The Rising Star Awards

-The Rising Star Awards support programs in Arts and Sciences Recruitment and Diversity Services, which serves Ohio State’s undergraduate minority and under-represented student population.
+The Rising Star Awards support programs in Arts and Sciences Office of Undergraduate Recruitment, which serves Ohio State’s undergraduate minority and under-represented student population.
 The awards are part of the College of Arts and Sciences recruitment, retention, and recognition program for undergraduate students.

-Consistent with the university’s mission, the Rising Star Awards, funded from the Office of the Executive Dean Innovation Fund (312966), shall be used to support educational diversity at the university.
+Consistent with the university’s mission, the Rising Star Awards, funded from the general Arts and Sciences Scholarship Fund, shall be used to support educational diversity at the university.
 The fund shall be used to provide up to ten undergraduate awards to be given to students at the end of their first year of enrollment in furtherance of the university’s diversity agenda with particular attention to, but not limited to, students from underrepresented groups who participate actively in Recruitment and Diversity Services programs.

 This award is designed to support ten one-time awards at $500 each, but the committee has the discretion to award more or fewer awards, and a greater or lesser amount of dollars for each award, depending on the pool of applicants.
 The awards will be one-time awards with new students selected each year.